D0m1nos/very-easy_troll-comp/README.md

+# very easy
+Thanks to everyone that voted during the stream this hack placed sixth in the competition!
+Play the hack [here](https://romhacking.com/hack/very-easy) and view the results of the competition [here](https://romhacking.com/competitions/b8e988e1-56ed-428e-af64-7c4907f68a53)!

+Original README below.

 # ![](https://i.imgur.com/CeOukzk.gif) HackerSM64 ![](https://i.imgur.com/s0LUbTo.gif)

 **AFTER CLONING THE REPO, CHECK OUT THE `include/config` FOLDER BEFORE ANYTHING ELSE!
 THERE'S A LOT OF STUFF IN THIS REPO THAT CAN BE TOGGLED THERE.**